antoninp/ap-query-loop/README.txt

 1. `apql/gallery` — APQL Gallery
    - Renders featured images from the current Query Loop posts; respects APQL Filter context if present.
+   - Full Meow Gallery options control: layout (tiles, masonry, justified, square, cascade), columns, gutter, row height, image size, animations, captions, link behavior, custom CSS class, and alignment.
    - Meow Gallery shortcode when available; otherwise modern core gallery HTML or legacy `[gallery]` fallback.
+   - Works standalone or inside APQL Filter with automatic passthrough mode.
-   - Taxonomy-or-meta aware: when inside APQL Filter, filters by term (taxonomy mode) or by exact meta value equality (meta mode).
+   - Taxonomy-or-meta-or-date aware: when inside APQL Filter, filters by term (taxonomy mode), by exact meta value equality (meta mode), or by date (date mode).

 2. `apql/filter` — APQL Filter
-   - Groups current Query Loop posts by a chosen taxonomy or by a meta key.
+   - Groups current Query Loop posts by a chosen taxonomy, by a meta key, or by WordPress date fields.
    - Provides InnerBlocks to compose your per-group layout (e.g., Term Name + Gallery).
    - Taxonomy mode ordering: name, slug, ID, post count, or date extracted from term name.
    - Meta mode options: `metaKey`, optional `metaType` (`string` or `date`) and `dateFormat` for display.
+   - Date mode: Filter by standard WordPress date fields (`post_date` or `post_modified`) with automatic date grouping.

 3. `apql/term-name` — APQL Term Name
    - Displays current term name with optional link to term archive.
+   - HTML tag selection: Choose between H2 (default), H3, or H4 for semantic heading structure.
-   - Supports prefix/suffix, text alignment, typography, colors, and spacing controls.
+   - Supports prefix/suffix, text alignment, typography (including writing mode/orientation), colors, and spacing controls.

 == Frequently Asked Questions ==

 = Does it work without Meow Gallery? =
 Yes.
 The block falls back to core gallery HTML and as a tertiary fallback to the legacy `[gallery]` shortcode.

-= Does APQL Gallery work outside Query Loop? =
+= Does APQL Gallery work outside APQL Filter? =
-It’s designed to consume context from `core/query` and should be used inside a Query Loop for correct results.
+Yes!
+APQL Gallery can work standalone inside Query Loop or within APQL Filter.
+When used outside APQL Filter, it displays all posts from the query.
+When inside APQL Filter, it automatically filters by the current group (term, meta value, or date).

 = How is pagination handled? =
 Pagination is handled by core pagination blocks; APQL Gallery doesn’t output pagination markup itself.

-= Can I group by post meta, like a date field? =
+= Can I group by post meta or date fields? =
 Yes.
+APQL Filter supports three grouping modes:
+- **Taxonomy**: Group by any taxonomy (category, tag, custom taxonomies).
-Set APQL Filter’s grouping mode to Meta and enter the meta key.
-If the value is a date string (e.g., `YYYY-MM-DD`), set type to "date" to control the display format while filtering by the exact raw value.
+- **Meta**: Group by custom field values.
+If the value is a date string (e.g., `YYYY-MM-DD`), set type to "date" to control the display format.
+- **Date**: Group by standard WordPress date fields (`post_date` for published date or `post_modified` for last modified date).

 == Changelog ==